 The bass recitative and following aria are clearly paired (mention is made of Bach′s habit of conjoining movements for the same voice in chapter 6, C 185).The former is short and concise and makes no use of the upper strings.
 The text bemoans the fact that so many follow their own courses of pleasure and turn away from God—-why, even Christians will flee from God!
 The word ′Christian′ and the action of running away are both underlined by brief continuo figures in the final bars, the only time that the musical line departs from long, sustained notes.
-Interestingly, by coincidence or design, this figure becomes the single idea used to create the continuo line in the chorale setting which closes both parts of the cantata.
+Interestingly, this figure becomes the single idea used to create the continuo line in the chorale setting which closes both parts of the cantata.

 If the invitation to move towards heaven was restrained (soprano aria) the bass aria’s call to banish the tribe of idolaters is more forthright—-leave us! —-the world is yet perverse but I shall still worship Christ, the Light of all Reason.
 The instrumental forces are similar to those employed in C 75/12 but with the addition of two oboes strengthening the violin lines.
 Trumpet and voice dominate the melodic writing, the busy strings possibly suggesting the hordes of infidels.

 The first vocal section is short (13 bars) and concentrates on calling upon the sinners to be gone.
 The middle section (from bar 18) is marked by minor keys, lone continuo support and long convoluted melismas on key words—-verkehren—-turned about or perverted, and verehren—-worship or reverence (of Christ).
 Just prior to the return of the A section, all musical flow pauses temporarily on the word Vernunft—-reason or judgement (i.e. that of Christ′s, bar 36).
 A well placed moment of pause for reflection!